OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Merman.md

 # Merman

 Aquatic humanoids with fish tails in place of legs.
-Live in coastal waters, farming seaweed and hunting fish.
+Live in coastal waters, farming seaweed, and hunting fish.

 ------